 By default, signing up for a LinkedIn account gets you a basic membership plan.
-For users who simply want to use the platform for personal purposes, a basic account is more than enough.
+For users who want to use the platform for personal purposes, a basic account is more than enough.

 If you’re a B2B marketer, you’ll need to invest.
 Premium plans are available and customizable for every type of user.